 Final Word: Confidence Through Clarity

-AI adoption in procurement shouldn’t be a leap of faith – it should be a structured, strategic progression.
+Adoption of AI in procurement shouldn’t be a leap of faith – it should be a structured, strategic progression.
 While 85% of procurement leaders believe AI will significantly transform their function within the next five years, most are still struggling with fragmented data, underprepared teams, and unclear ROI.

 The roundtable made one thing clear: transformation isn’t about doing more, faster – it’s about doing the right things, with the right partners, at the right time.
-Human intelligence must remain central, guiding AI to outcomes that matter.
+As procurement trends 2025 continue to reshape enterprise priorities, human intelligence must remain central, guiding AI to outcomes that matter.

 It’s not AI versus humans – it’s AI with humans.
 When paired effectively, AI and HI can drive procurement from reactive firefighting to proactive value creation.